Return to Index

 - Family members with breast cancer

-- Changes in breast tissue, such as atypical ductal hyperplasia, radial scar formation, and lobular carcinoma in situ (LCIS)
+- Changes in breast tissue, such as atypical ductal hyperplasia, and radial scar formation

 - Genetic mutations, such as BRCA1, BRCA2, and others